>> For a USA blank entry sheet: St. Patrick Coloring Entry Form USA

 Each entry is carefully considered.
 “There’s certainly no pulling the winner out of a hat,” according to the Coloring Contest founder and head judge, Ken McKiernan.
 McKiernan started the contest in the early 1970’s.

 From the 5,000 Louisville entries returned to the AOH each year, usually 16 winners are chosen: one from each grade and one Grand Prize winner.
-This year, thanks to the generosity of King Southern Bank, there are two divisions: an international/Irish division and the US division and more winners!
+This year, thanks again to the generosity of King Southern Bank, there are two divisions: an international/Irish division and the US division PLUS more winners!

-In the IRISH/INTERNATIONAL Divison, ONE winner will be chosen from each Cass (1-5) and ONE GRAND PRIZE WINNER will be chosen.
+In the IRISH/INTERNATIONAL Divison, ONE winner will be chosen from each Class (1-5) and ONE GRAND PRIZE WINNER will be chosen.
 All winners will receive prizes!

 In the US Division, THREE winners will be chosen from each grade.
 All winners will receive their framed entry and a t-shirt and will march or ride with their families in a TARC Trolley in the St. Patrick’s Parade on Baxter/Bardstown Rd.
 The Grand-prize winner and the top winner from each grade will be honored at the AOH’s St. Patrick’s Mass The Grand Prize winner will also receive a $100 Savings Bond, courtesy King Southern Bank.
 Each year, about 8,000 Coloring Contest entries go out to the Catholic schools, though all children are invited to participate.

-Thanks to KING SOUTHERN Bank for supplying this year’s prize!
+Thanks to KING SOUTHERN Bank for once again supplying this year’s prize!